Ultrasound Examination in Cats

 What is ultrasound?

-The technique is invaluable for the examination of internal organs and was first used in veterinary medicine for pregnancy diagnosis.
-However, the technique is also extremely useful in evaluating heart conditions and identifying changes in abdominal organs.
-Ultrasonography is very useful in the identification of cysts and tumors.
+This technique was first used in veterinary medicine for pregnancy diagnosis.
+However, ultrasound images are also extremely useful in evaluating heart conditions, abdominal organs, and the eyes, as well as the identification of cysts and tumors.

 Does the technique have any drawbacks?